BEAST-Fitting/beast/docs/subgrid_parallelism.rst

 To make sure that the results of the fitting routine for the individual grids are compatible, there are several subtleties which come into play here.
-Firstly, it needs to be made sure that the 1dpdfs are compatible: their number of bins and the values for the bin centers need to be exactly the same.
+Firstly, it needs to be made sure that the 1D PDFs are compatible: their number of bins and the values for the bin centers need to be exactly the same.
 To ensure this, we need to fix three values for each quantity: